elugens/hello-javascript/docs/the-javascript-language/objects-the-basics/garbage-collection.md

 Addition: <https://stackoverflow.com/questions/9748358/when-does-the-js-engine-create-a-garbage-collection-root>

-**Question:** **There is a base set of inherently reachable values, that cannot be deleted for obvious reasons.
-Can you name at least one?**
+### There is a base set of inherently reachable values, that cannot be deleted for obvious reasons.
+Can you name at least one?

 **Answer:** Global variables cannot be deleted directly.
 The global variable must be set to null before the memory can be collected.
 However, the variable still exists and simply references null (nothingness).